UniversalStandards/New-Government-agency-banking-Program/README.md

 - 🗄 **Knowledge Management**
   Create, organize and share information across the organization

-## ✅ Why the Government Operations and Financial Accounting Platform (GOFAP)?
+## ✅ Why the Government Operations, Financial, Aqusistions, and Personnel System (GOFAPS)?

 GOFAP empowers governments to: